davidsowerby/takkan/docs/user-guide/widget-tree.md

 The Page state, however, contains a `Query` and another `DataBinding`.

-This is created in response to a `PQuery` being declared in the associated `PPage`.
+This is created in response to a `PQuery` being declared in the associated `Page`.

 The `PQuery` defines how to retrieve data from its associated backend, defined by `DataProvider` - essentially it is a query.